 - C. 40 CFR 273.4 Applicability- Mercury-Containing Equipment.
 The provisions are incorporated by reference with the following changes: - 1.
 Delete 40 CFR 273.4(b)(2). - 2.
-Add 40 CFR 273.4(d) to read as follows: "Waste Mercury-containing equipment must be managed as universal waste (or hazardous waste) whether or not it exhibits a hazardous characteristic.
+Add 40 CFR 273.4(d) to read as follows: "Waste Mercury-containing equipment shall be managed as universal waste (or hazardous waste) whether or not it exhibits a hazardous characteristic.
 The disposal of these wastes at solid waste facilities is prohibited, per RIGL23-24.9, "Mercury Reduction and Education Act". - D. 40 CFR 273.5 Applicability- Lamps.
 The provisions are incorporated by reference with the following changes: - 1.
 Delete 40 CFR 273.5(b)(2). - 2.
-Add 40 CFR 273.5(d) to read as follows: "Waste lamps must be managed as universal waste (or hazardous waste) whether or not they exhibit a hazardous characteristic.
-The disposal of these wastes at solid waste facilities is prohibited, except as provided in Rule 13.5(E)(2) (household exemption), per the solid waste disposal ban on lamps in RIGL 23-24.9 "Mercury Reduction and Education Act". - Lamp ballasts containing PCB's must be managed as a hazardous waste (See definition of PCB Waste- R007 in Section 3) in accordance with Rules 3-8 of these Regulations.

-E. 40 CFR 273.8- Applicability-household and conditionally exempt small quantity generator waste.

-40 CFR 273.8 is not incorporated by reference.
-Instead, the following provisions shall apply:
+Add 40 CFR 273.5(d) to read as follows: "Waste lamps shall be managed as universal waste (or hazardous waste) if they meet the federal or state definition of hazardous waste1.
+The disposal of these wastes at solid waste facilities is prohibited, except as provided in Rule 13.5(E)(2) (household exemption), per the solid waste disposal ban on lamps in RIGL 23-24.9 "Mercury Reduction and Education Act". - 3.
+Lamp ballasts containing PCB's shall be managed as a hazardous waste (See definition of PCB Waste- R007 in Rule 3) in accordance with Rules 5. - E. 40 CFR 273.8- Applicability-household and conditionally exempt small quantity generator waste. - 40 CFR 273.8 is not incorporated by reference.
+Instead, the following provisions shall apply: - 1.
+Persons who are household hazardous waste collection facilities, as described in Rule 5, and who handle wastes of the types described in the "Universal Waste" definition in Rule 3, shall either handle those